Vandana-8081/E-commerce-website/README.md

-# I have developed simple e-commerce website using html scc and js
+ I have developed simple e-commerce website using html css and js